 This Thailand Train Travel Guide will hopefully provide you with all the information you'll need for many a memorable train journey across all corners of Thailand.
-And while you're at it you just might get to see some of the most scenic countryside there is in such a splendid country.
+And while you're at it, you just might get to see some of the most scenic countryside there is in such a splendid country.

 Imagine what tremendous fun it can be to travel the entire length and breadth of the country by rail.
 I have personally taken a few Thailand train travel trips myself.
 With that, I wish you all a safe and pleasant journey.

 Thailand has an extremely efficient railroad system with the main station being at Hua Lamphong in Bangkok.
 This station serves four major lines connecting you to the north, northeast, east and the south of the country.
 The first line runs to Chiang Mai in the north via the central plains.
-A second line which later divides into two, runs to Nong Khai and Ubon Ratchathani in the northeast.
+A second line which later divides into two runs to Nong Khai and Ubon Ratchathani in the northeast.

-Cambodia.
+A third connects Bangkok to the eastern seaboard and the border to Cambodia.
 The fourth line runs down the peninsula as far as Malaysia.
 Thon Buri Station is the principal departure point of the of Bangkok Transit System (BTS).
 All trains are safe and comfortable as well as being a great way to see the country.

 Before I continue, I'd greatly